Met Office predicts rain, snowfall at scattered places

 -

-Met Office predicts rain, snowfall at scattered placesFebruary 19, 2017Print : Islamabad
+Met Office predicts rain, snowfall at scattered placesFebruary 19, 2017Print : National

 According to Pakistan Meteorological Department a westerly wave is present along western parts of the country and likely to affect upper parts of the country till Monday, a private news channel reported.